ytiurin/html5tooltipsjs/README.md

 ###Advanced usage

-You may use a JavaScript constructor as well in order to abstract from your view layer.
+You may use a JavaScript constructor to abstract from your view layer.

 ```javascript
 html5tooltips({